linshideng/SMNet/README.md

 - pillow   5.2.0

 ## Usage
+Tips:
-Tips: The h/w resolution of all input images shall be divided by 4, such as 600*400.
+-  The h/w resolution of all input images shall be divided by 4, such as 600*400.
+-  We provide a few test images in `./dataset`.
 ### Testing
-To test the pre-trained model on your own images, just run:
+To test the pre-trained model on LOL dataset, just run:
 ```
 bash test.sh
 ```